shemaamohamed/shemaamohamed/README.md

 - Mongoose
 - SQL (MySQL)

-## 🌱 Always Learning
-In the ever-evolving tech landscape, I am committed to continuous learning and staying up-to-date with the latest trends.
-Currently, I am focused on enhancing my skills in the following areas:

-- **Vue.js**: Diving into another powerful frontend framework.
-- **GraphQL**: Learning to build more efficient and flexible APIs.
-- **AWS**: Gaining insights into cloud services for scalable applications.
-- **Node.js**: for backend framework

 ## 🤖 Machine Learning
 With a background in AI, I also have experience in machine learning, and I enjoy exploring how it can enhance web applications.